-Our Computing curriculum looks to enable our children with the key skills required to be both successful and safe when using a computer, or a similar technology based device.
-A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
+Our Computing curriculum intent is to provide our children with the key skills and experiences required to be both successful and safe when using a computer, or a similar technology based device.
+Our implementation of a high-quality computing education equips our pupils to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
 Curricular areas focusing on E-Safety, Programming, Handling Data, Multimedia, and Technology in Our Lives equip our children with the skills to become active participants in a technologically advancing world, and gives them the skills to transfer this thinking and practice in to other curricular areas.

 Our focus on safeguarding as on ongoing theme in our Computing curriculum helps us to promote safety with regards to both school based learning and the independent use of computers or devices at home.
 We work in collaboration with our parents to support our children and their families in knowing the dangers of the internet.
 A central aim of this curriculum is to equip children with the skills to be safe, by giving them a knowledge base and skill set that enables them to report if they feel unsafe, or know what to do if they encounter something that they feel isn't right.
 Further information on Keeping Safe Online can be found in the Parents section of our website under 'Keeping Children Safe Online.'